Graves’ Disease Symptoms

 Here are some of the problems.

-When the muscles around the eye swell, they get tighter, like a rubberband.
-They pull, or retract, the upper and lower eyelid.
+When the muscles around the eye swell and push the eye forward, the upper and lower eyelids are pulled or retracted.
 The white parts of the eye become more visible.

 Having too much thyroid hormone causes the muscles in and around the eye to swell and push the eye forward.
 This eye bulge makes someone look as if they are constantly staring.
 It is a common symptom of Graves’ disease.